-The CDBG program year will run from July 1, 2014 through June 30, 2015.
-The City of Davis received $595,811 in CDBG allocation last year.
-The city expects to receive slightly less than that amount this coming year.
+The CDBG program year will run from July 1, 2015 through June 30, 2016.
+The City of Davis received $612,980 in CDBG allocation last year.
+The City expects to receive slightly less than that amount this coming year.
 The City will not know the exact amount of the allocation until sometime during the process.
-A maximum of twenty percent may be reserved for city fair housing activities, CDBG program administration, and other special city planning projects.
+A maximum of twenty percent may be reserved for City fair housing activities, CDBG program administration, and other special City planning projects.
 In addition, the City Council may consider requests for discretionary grants from groups that do not qualify for CDBG funds.
 There is no budget line item for non-CDBG eligible projects and no guarantee that funds will be available.

 The Application can be found in Section 7.
 Instructions for completing the application can be found in Section 6.
 The City requires the body of the grant proposal be limited to four pages (excluding the performance schedule and budget).
 Applicants may adjust the spacing as necessary to adequately describe their project.
 Attachments may be included with the proposal; however they should not be a continuation of the proposal narrative.
 Instead, they should be illustrative of a point made in the proposal, clearly marked as an attachment, and should not be cumbersome.